Iris (song): Accolades and legacy

 Besides the song's success on the charts, "Iris" enjoyed critical acclaim.
 At the 41st Grammy Awards, "Iris" received nominations for Record of the Year and Pop Performance by a Duo or Group.
 The song also garnered Johnny Rzeznik a Song of the Year nomination.
 The single was certified diamond by the Recording Industry Association of America on November 15, 2024.
 The song was ranked at number 39 on Rolling Stones list of the 100 greatest pop songs.

 In October 2012, "Iris" was ranked number one on Billboards "Top 100 Pop Songs 1992–2012" chart, which ranked the top songs of the first 20 years of the Mainstream Top 40/Pop Songs chart.
 The list also featured the Goo Goo Dolls' hits "Slide", ranking at number nine, and "Name" at number 24.
 The Goo Goo Dolls are the only musicians to have three songs on the list, two breaking the top 10 and all three falling within the top 25.
 They are also the only musicians that have back to back singles ("Iris", 1998 and "Slide", 1999) featured on the list.
 In a revised list in October 2017, "Iris" still ranked in the top 10, at number eight.
-Iris is also the 19th most streamed song in Ireland.

 The song's melodic and structural similarities to "Piano Man" by Billy Joel have been remarked upon by some commentators.
 Joel himself has performed the song live with the Goo Goo Dolls.

 "Iris" appears on the soundtrack of the 2024 film Deadpool & Wolverine.
 As a result of its appearance in the film, the song resurged in popularity and reappeared on the Billboard charts.
-The song is also featured in the third episode of the Apple TV+ series Shrinking’s second season, "Psychological Something-ism".
+The song is also featured in the third episode of the Apple TV+ series Shrinkings second season, "Psychological Something-ism".

 It is also briefly used in the 2025 film Companion, whose main character is named Iris.
-It has retained its popularity since then, having spent much of 2025 in Spotify's top 30 charts.